Thinking about an internship at Eficode Praqma?

 Many of the tools, techniques and approaches we juggle are brand new - To claim ourselves expert status within these, we need to be good a learning

 In our line of business - being a service bureau within a niche - our company is essentially defined by the people we employ.
 As we’re constantly employing more people, our company is constantly evolving.

 Obviously we want to employ people who are already experts and proficient in our line of work.
 But the paradigm we work in is relatively new and there aren’t that many experts, so it can not be our only strategy of recruitment.

 Sometimes we need to be experts in technologies and tools stacks that are so brand new, that whoever want’s to call them self an expert will have to become one - through learning.

 We started using Gradle when there didn’t even exist a language description.
-We’re partners, certified trainers and consultants in Docker - a technology that just celebrated 3-years birthday.
-We develop our first three Open Source Jenkins plugins, back when Jenkins didn’t even exist and it was still called Hudson.
+We’re partners, certified trainers and consultants in Docker - a technology that - at the time of writing - just celebrated 3-years birthday.
+We developed our first three Open Source Jenkins plugins, back when Jenkins didn’t even exist and it was still called Hudson.

 It’s all about the applied approach to learning and the attitude of the person.

 Cognitive science is the interdisciplinary scientific study of the mind and its processes.
-It’s a field that lends from artificial intelligence (AI), philosophy, psychology. linguistic, neuroscience and anthropology.
+It’s a field that lends from artificial intelligence (AI), philosophy, psychology, linguistics, neuroscience and anthropology.
 The field originates from the 1930’s and 40’s where it emerged as an attempt to support development of AI.
 To develop intelligence, you need to understand it.
 Cognitive Science focuses on how information is represented, processed, and transformed.